-Organizations need to align to their values and beliefs and show that in their actions.
-In building this trust, organizations need to know and engage with their customers as individual living, breathing human beings in ways they have yet to explore.
+Organisations need to align to their values and beliefs and show that in their actions.
+In building this trust, organisations need to know and engage with their customers as individual living, breathing human beings in ways they have yet to explore.
 And they have to deliver resonant experiences across every channel and platform consistently.
-In the latest EY Future Consumer Index survey, 62% of respondents say they would share personal data for a completely customized online experience.
+In the latest EY Future Consumer Index survey, 62% of respondents say they would share personal data for a completely customised online experience.

-By embedding customer centricity throughout the enterprise, organizations can make sure customer interactions are consistent, and the internal functions all have the same familiarity and understanding of their customers’ wants and desires.
+By embedding customer centricity throughout the enterprise, organisations can make sure customer interactions are consistent, and the internal functions all have the same familiarity and understanding of their customers’ wants and desires.
 Moreover, they can provide a human-centered response through the customer lifecycle.
-CMOs have a huge opportunity to drive this collaboration throughout the organization so that the organization evolves and transforms in ways that both optimally serve the customer and improves the entire experience.
+CMOs have a huge opportunity to drive this collaboration throughout the organisation so that the organisation evolves and transforms in ways that both optimally serve the customer and improves the entire experience.

 Five ways CMOs can speed into the future customer experience

 Here are five ways CMOs can fast-track their way into the future customer experience — one that delivers on purpose and drives profit.

 1. Talk to your customers regularly — and listen to what they say.
 Too often, CMOs believe they have understood their customers based on a point-in-time set of interactions rather than an ongoing dialogue.
 Regular one-on-one interactions help CMOs and their teams understand what resonates with customers, learn about the moments that matter and how to deliver better experiences in these moments.

 2. Combine the qualitative with the quantitative.
 When customers trust, they are more inclined to provide more data.
 Harnessed properly, data and analytics can help CMOs get minutely granular in their segmentation — and take personalisation to the next level without getting intrusive.